-5. The Assistant Director for Residential Operations and the Associate Director for Residential Life Internet Technology and Assessment will monitor the submissions and produce lists of students who have not completed RCRs for Assistant Directors, RDs, CDs, ARCs, and ACDs to follow up as needed.
+5. The Associate Director for Residential Operations & Crisis and the Associate Director for Residential Life Internet Technology and Assessment will monitor the submissions and produce lists of students who have not completed RCRs for Assistant/Area Directors, RDs, CDs, ARCs, and ACDs to follow up as needed.

-6. RAs/CDs, when appropriate, will complete mid-year check-ins or checkouts.
+6. RDs/CDs, when appropriate, will complete mid-year check-ins or checkouts.

 All variations for the Room Condition Report are available via RL Staff online resource using the “RCR View” tool.